ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 #### Pull/Expand/Mount Image

-Let's use podman to create a container from scratch.
+Let's use Podman to create a container from scratch.
 Podman makes it easy to break down each step of the container construction for learning purposes.
 First, let's pull the image, expand it, and create a new overlay filesystem layer as the read/write root filesystem for the container.
 To do this, we will use a specially constructed container image which lets us break down the steps instead of starting all at once:

 ```
 podman create --name on-off-container -v /mnt:/mnt:Z quay.io/fatherlinux/on-off-container